Can Automated Feedback Turn Students into Happy Prologians?

 \subsection{Data Analysis}

 Part of our study focuses on analyzing 3- and 5-point Likert scales regarding the usefulness of different aspects of the feedback received.
-For RQ1 and RQ4, we are interested in how different answers of the same student compare to one another (the ratings for the different types of feedback).
-To accomplish this, we use the Friedman rank sum test~\cite{Friedman1937TheUO}, to check for any statistically significant differences between the feedback types.
+For RQ1 and RQ3, we are interested in how a student's different answers compare to one another (the ratings for the different types of feedback).
+To accomplish this, we use the Friedman rank sum test~\cite{Friedman1937TheUO} to check for any statistically significant differences between the feedback types.
 In cases where there are such differences, we employ the post-hoc pairwise Durbin-Conover test~\cite{conover1999practical} with the Holm correction method~\cite{Holm1979ASS}, in order to identify which pairs of feedback types have statistically significant differences in usefulness.

-In RQ2, we are interested in how different sub-groups of students rated the usefulness of \prohelp (on a 5-point Likert scale).
+In RQ2, we are interested in how different sub-groups of students rated the usefulness of \prohelp~(on a 5-point Likert scale).
 To accomplish this, we use different tests depending on the nature of the independent variable.
-Students' interest was measured on a scale from 1 to 5 (an ordinal variable) and, as such, we use the Spearman's rank correlation~\cite{spearman1904} to compare it with the usefulness.
+Students' interest was measured on a scale from 1 to 5 (an ordinal variable) and, as such, we use Spearman's rank correlation~\cite{spearman1904} to compare it with the usefulness.
 Meanwhile, students' engagement and usage of \acp{LLM} were both measured through categorical variables.
-We use the Kruskal-Wallis test~\cite{hollander2013nonparametric} for the engagement since it has more than 2 categories, and the Mann-Whitney~\(U\) test~\cite{10.1214/aoms/1177730491} for the LLM-usage since it only has 2.
+We use the Kruskal-Wallis test~\cite{hollander2013nonparametric} for engagement, since it has more than 2 categories, and the Mann-Whitney~\(U\) test~\cite{10.1214/aoms/1177730491} for LLM usage, since it has only 2 categories.
 The significance level for all tests was set at \(0.05\).

-The survey also contained two open-ended questions regarding future feedback suggestions and general opinions on the system.
+The survey also included two open-ended questions about future feedback suggestions and general opinions on the system.
 The answers were coded according to a unified code-book for Feedback and Improvements.
 The code-book was created by the first author.
-The answers were coded, independently, by the first and second authors, with any differences conciliated through a posterior discussion.
+The answers were coded independently by the first and second authors, with any differences reconciled through a subsequent discussion.

-At the end of the course, students were given the option to consent to the use of their code for research purposes.
-The submissions from students who provided consent were fully anonymized prior to any analysis or code inspection.
-A subset of these submissions was manually examined to categorize the types of bugs students introduced.
-The buggy programs were labeled using a hierarchical, emergent coding scheme created by the first author.